In this CPR Certification Course you’ll learn how to perform CPR and how to use an Automated External Defibrillator (AED).

 There is no more common cause of death in the United States than heart disease.
 And while heart attacks, cardiac arrest, and other dangerous ailments are most common among older adults, the fact is that they can strike anyone at any time.
 This is why getting a CPR certification is so important.
 Having an army of individuals equipped to respond to such situations while the ambulance is on its way is a decisive factor in saving lives.

-More and more offices, health teams, and curious individuals are pursuing CPR/AED certification as well, either in response to government regulation or simply to enrich their lives.
-The increased interest is good news for those threatened by heart disease, however, busy professionals often struggle to have the time to fit the proper CPR course and training into their daily schedule.
+More and more offices, health teams, and curious individuals are pursuing CPR certification online as well, either in response to government regulation or simply to enrich their lives.
+The increased interest is good news for those threatened by heart disease, however, busy professionals often struggle to have the time to fit the proper CPR online course and training into their daily schedule.
 National CPR Foundation responds by offering easily within reach certification courses that can be completed quickly and at minimal cost.

 Still have questions?
 Find out everything you need to know about CPR cost, certification, testing, and more below.